Dr. April H. Bailey

-I'm an Assistant Professor in the Department of Psychology at the University of New Hampshire and lead the BIAS Lab research group.
+I'm a Lecturer of Psychology (Assistant Professor equivalent) at the University of Edinburgh and lead the BIAS Lab research group.

 Postdoctoral training, New York University